Presbytidings – February 2023

 Observe a holy Lenten season this year.

-- We will begin Lent with an Ash Wednesday service February 17th.
+- We will begin Lent with an Ash Wednesday service February 22nd beginning at 7:00pm.

 FPC CHURCH DIRECTORY

-Please submit address or phone number changes to email@example.com or call the office at 402-375-2669.
+Please submit address or phone number changes for you and for your family members to firstname.lastname@example.org or call the office at 402-375-2669.
 Thank you!

 FIRST PRESBYTERIAN CHURCH OF WAYNE